ashayp22/ashayp22/README.md

 ## Miscellaneous 💡

-- [EZ Pantry](https://github.com/EZ-Pantry) - iOS app that helps food pantries keep track of inventory and serve students and families.
+- [EZ Pantry](https://github.com/EZ-Pantry) - An iOS app that helps food pantries keep track of inventory and serve students and families.
 Won the [2020 Congressional App Challenge!](https://www.congressionalappchallenge.us/20-IL08)

 - [Thin Lines](https://github.com/ashayp22/Thin-Lines) - Fun Graph Theory game available on the iOS app store!
 Create the thinnest path in a basic graph to stay alive and earn points.
 Made using Dijkstra's algorithm.